emastho/vixenydocs/src/routes/library/wrap/+page.md

 // The updated handler will now greet 'Avant' instead of 'Bubbles'
 ```

-To complete the `### compose` section of your document, here's a detailed
-explanation that highlights its functionality, usage, and practical applications
-within the `wrap` framework:
+#### Practical Use

+- **Dynamic Configuration**: Useful for applications that need to change
+  configurations at deployment.
+- **Testing**: Helps to check the behaivour with different settings.

 ### compose

-The `compose` method in the `wrap` framework is a powerful feature that
-consolidates all petitions within a wrap instance into a cohesive, operational
+Consolidates all petitions within a wrap instance into a cohesive, operational
-unit.
-This method finalizes the configuration of routing and request handling,
-making the wrap instance ready for execution.
+unit, making the instance ready for execution.

-#### Functionality:
+#### Functionality

+- **Aggregation**: Aggregates all petitions into one coherent structure.
-- **Optimized**: Streamlines the execution path by reducing the overhead
+- **Optimization**: Streamlines the execution path for efficiency.
-  involved in handling requests, making the application more efficient and
-  responsive.

-#### How It Works:

-- When `compose` is called, it aggregates all the petitions and their
-  configurations into one coherent structure.
-- The result is a function that takes a request and matches it against the
-  defined petitions, returning the appropriate response based on the
-  application's logic.

-#### Usage Example:
+#### Usage Example

-Here’s how you might use `compose` to set up a basic web application that
-handles different routes:

 ```javascript
 import { wrap } from "vixeny";